Metrics Explorer

 Time to open

-The time it takes from the first commit on a PR until the PR is opened.
+The date a PR is authored to when the PR is opened.
 This represents the time spent coding.
+Falls back to first commit date if authored date is not available.

 When you drill in to metric points below the graph, view data per PR: